WorkestraDocs

 Outlook Add-in

-Click-to-book Workestra meetings from inside Outlook on the web, desktop, and mobile.
+Click-to-book Workestra meetings from inside Outlook compose windows.

-The Workestra Outlook Add-in adds a "Schedule with Workestra" pane to your Outlook compose window.
-Pick which booking link to send, and a pre-formatted snippet — with your availability or a direct link — gets inserted into the email body.
+The Workestra Outlook Add-in adds a "Schedule with Workestra" pane to Outlook compose windows.
+Users pick a booking link, offered slots, or a team page, and the add-in inserts a formatted snippet into the email body.

 What it does

-• Insert booking link — drop a Workestra link with your availability text into the email body
+• Insert booking link - drop a Workestra booking link into the email body

 • Insert team page link - drop a team page URL for departmental scheduling

-• Open Workestra calendar — direct link to /calendar in the host's default browser
+• Open Workestra calendar - open /calendar in the host's default browser

 Installation

-After installation, "Workestra" appears in the Add-ins menu of Outlook compose windows (web, desktop, mobile).
+After deployment, "Workestra" appears in the Outlook compose add-ins menu for assigned users.

 Authentication

-The add-in uses the same Workestra session as the web app.
-Sign in once via the add-in pane; the session persists across compose windows.
-Sign-out from /settings/security.
+The add-in uses the same Workestra account session as the web app.
+Users sign in from the add-in pane, and the session persists across compose windows until they sign out.

-For shared mailboxes (e.g. support@), the session reflects the user who installed the add-in — not the shared mailbox owner.
-Send-on-behalf-of is supported through standard Outlook delegation.
+For shared mailboxes, the session belongs to the user who installed or opened the add-in, not to the shared mailbox identity.
+Send-on-behalf-of behavior follows Microsoft 365 delegation.